 8. UE1 LMF sends UL Positioning message to the UE1 with the Time T.

-NOTE: Step 8 may be executed before step 7.
+NOTE 3: Step 8 can be triggered at the same time of step 5.

 9. UE1 performs Ranging/Sidelink positioning procedure with UE2 defined by the solutions for KI#3, and obtains the Ranging/Sidelink positioning measurement data at the Time T.